 1948: The Ed Sullivan Show debuts

-Not only did Sullivan help introduce America to acts including Elvis Presley, The Beatles, and The Jackson 5, he also shattered Humphrey Bogart’s then-record by inspiring over 15,000 terrible impressions by stand-up comics in a single year. -A.D.
+Sullivan not only introduced America to acts like Elvis Presley, The Beatles, and The Jackson 5, but he also broke Humphrey Bogart’s record by inspiring stand-up comics to perform over 15,000 terrible impressions in a single year. -A.D.

 Today marks the birthdays of notable individuals: John Goodman, renowned as the quintessential sitcom dad, turns 60; Martin Landau, known for his role in the “Mission: Impossible” series, celebrates his 83rd birthday; Josh Lucas, who finds it hard to believe “The Firm” actually aired, is now 41; Tress MacNeille, famous for voicing Babs Bunny and numerous other characters, turns 61; John Mahoney, beloved for his portrayal of Crane with a cane, celebrates his 72nd birthday; Anne Murray, the celebrated songstress of CBC, turns 67 today.

 You Might Like To Read: Review: Oniisama e…, “The Magnificent Ones”